 UPDATE 5/6/2015 For whatever reason, this problem has suddenly disappeared.
 I assume that either a Windows update, hardware update, or motherboard update finally fixed the issue.
 But I wouldn’t be surprised if you still experience the above issues during setup, but it’s a relief to know that the problem is finally resolved.
 Oh well. ¯\_(ツ)_/¯

 Before I could completely figure why BIOS was doing what it was doing.
 I wanted to see if I could install Windows successfully.
 If I couldn’t install my OS, there were bound to be fairly significant hardware issues.
 I popped in the Windows 8.1 Pro OEM disc and began my install.

 The first thing I noticed was how piss poor everything looked.
 I remember Windows 3.1 installs looking better than that.
 The text was extremely large and pixelated, and everything was grayscale, no color.
 The buttons used to advance were mostly off of the screen.
-It made setup a major pain in the ass.
+It made setup a major pain in the but.
 Luckily setup is a fairly linear process (not many options) so I could more or less guess the correct button each time.
-Windows 8.1 appeared to have installed properly, but it still looked like fucking dog shit, even after I setup my account.
+Windows 8.1 appeared to have installed properly, but it still looked horrible, even after I set up my account.
 After a couple of minutes, the screen refreshed and everything was in glorious 4K.
-I imagine Windows pushed an update to its display drivers, but I an not sure why it was so shitty right out of the box.
+I imagine Windows pushed an update to its display drivers, but I am not sure why it was so bad right out of the box.
 It must be a 4K thing because it is something I have never seen before.
 But as I was saying, once setup was finished and drivers were updated, I was finally able to see what Windows 8.1 was like in all of its 4K glory.
 It looked awesome, it was crisp, it was bright & colorful, and it was fast.
-But why was everything so fucking tiny?
+But why was everything so tiny?

 What is this?
 A desktop for ANTS!